 I didn’t want to share this story in detail until we had paid off the very last cent of our personal debts (except for our mortgage).
 Partly because I didn’t want to jinx it and partly because I didn’t want to share the whole story until it was complete and I could share every detail!

-As I shared in our Debt Story Part 1 & Part 2, we began taking Dave Ramsey’s Financial Peace University at the end of January.
+As I shared in our Debt Story Part 1 & Part 2, we made the life-changing decision to start taking this course at the end of January.
 We began paying off our debt the first week of February and we made our last payment on August 31st!

 I think I’m still a bit in shock that we actually did it!!!
 It seemed so SO impossible that we would be here today.
 We worked so very hard the past seven months…we scrimped and saved.
 Struggled and sacrificed.
 And it paid off (pun intended)!

 | this post may contain affiliate links |

 I want to share our methodology with you in the hopes that you can use some of these suggestions to improve your current financial situation.
 Two main things got us here >>> Debt-free, except for our mortgage….two things: hard work and blessings on blessings (wait..is that 3)?

 Our state of mind when we began this journey was fragile.
 Stressed out was an understatement.
 We were blessed, and truly grateful for everything we had but we weren’t being faithful with what we were given, and I believe that is why we couldn’t find any peace; financial or otherwise.
 Here is how we were able to change our lives by finally breaking the debt cycle:

 We made a tight budget.
 Like, crazy tight.
 This totally sucked.
 It wasn’t easy and it sure as hell wasn’t fun but we did it.
 And minus some periodic whining, a smidgen of regret and a couple of mistakes we stuck to that tight, sucky budget!
 It gave us a plan and it kept us on task.

 That budget was our roadmap to our goals!
 And speaking of goals….